disclose/diodb/bug-bounty-list/README.md

 The list supports three safe harbor states: Full, Partial, and None.
 The flow below will help you determine which applies to the policy as you contribute to the list:

 1. Does the policy mention anything about legal protections for good-faith hackers?
 If it does, go to Step 2.
 If not, then you should choose **"None"**.
-2. Does the policy talk about authorization of testing and/or exemption from legal terms?
-If it does, you should choose **"Full"**.
+2. Does the policy talk about authorization of testing and/or an exemption from preexisting legal terms?
+In addition, does the policy clearly define the scope of testing, the compensation for valid findings, the official communication channels, and a disclosure policy?
+If so, you should choose **"Full"**.
 If not got to Step 3.
 3. Does the policy talk about "not legally pursuing researchers" or use similar language, but does not explicitly grant authorization and/or exemption for security testing?
-If it does, you should choose **"Partial"**.
+Are any of the key parameters described above ambiguously defined or missing completely?
+If so, you should choose **"Partial"**.

 ## Other tips